 Michelle Yeoh is the first Asian woman to win best actress Oscar

-For the first time in its 95-year history, the Academy of Motion Picture Arts and Sciences has awarded the Oscar for best actress in a leading role to a self-identified Asian actress.
+For the first time in its 95-year history, the Academy of Motion Picture Arts and Sciences has awarded the Oscar for best actress in a leading role to an Asian woman.
 Michelle Yeoh accepted the Oscar for her role in Everything Everywhere All at Once, in which she plays Evelyn Wang, the Chinese first-generation immigrant owner of a laundromat around whom the film's absurdist multiverse revolves.

-The caveat "who identifies as Asian" is necessary because two actresses – nominee Merle Oberon and two-time Oscar winner Vivien Leigh – hid their Asian ancestry and chose to pass as white.
-Previous winners with Western Asian ancestry – Cher (Armenian), Salma Hayek (Lebanese) and Natalie Portman (Israeli) – do not identify as Asian.

 Yeoh received a lengthy standing ovation as she walked to the podium to accept her award.